GRE's duration to be reduced by half from Sep, test takers to get official scores within 10 days | Education

 ''The changes we are announcing today underscore the emphasis we place on keeping our customers at the centre of all that we do.
 As we continue to introduce product innovations, we are committed to balancing two things – maintaining rigour and validity, while improving the test-taker experience,'' said ETS CEO Amit Sevak.

-The GRE General Test is among the most widely used tests for admission to graduate and professional programs, including business and law.
+The GRE General Test is among the most widely used tests for admission to graduate and professional programmes, including business and law.

 It assesses the verbal reasoning, quantitative reasoning, critical thinking, and analytical writing skills that are essential for success in most graduate-level programmes.